One Key Makes It Bigger … One Key Makes It Small

-So, I thought maybe it might be a good time to remind everyone that you can resize most (but not all) Web pages this way…
+So, I thought it would be a great time to remind everyone that you can resize most Web pages this way.

 Hold down your CTRL key and move your mouse’s control wheel toward the screen (away from you) to make the page and its contents bigger.
 Or hold down the CTRL key and move the mouse wheel away from the screen (toward you) to make the page and its contents smaller.
 You can play around with that while reading this page.

-These tips should work in Chrome, Firefox, Edge, IE, Opera, and others.
+These tips work in Chrome, Firefox, Edge, IE, Opera, and most other browsers.

 A bonus tip: Making your desktop icons bigger or smaller

 PS: The CTRL / Mouse Scroll Wheel tip works great to make your Windows desktop icons bigger/smaller too.
 Try it!
-But not til you close or minimize your browser – you need to have your Windows desktop in focus to try it.
+But not until you close or minimize your browser – you need to have your Windows desktop in focus to try it.
 Want to bring your desktop into focus in an instant?
-Just press Windows Key + M. No, not M period, just plain M.
+Just press Windows Key + M.

 PS: These bigger/smaller tips work in most email programs too.